Domitor/Intwenty/README.md

 # Intwenty
-Create metadata driven applications with java script and ASP.NET Core, a tool for developers or users who wants to build quick business applications without or with minimal coding
+Create metadata driven applications with java script and ASP.NET Core, a tool for lazy developers or users who wants to build quick web applications with minimal coding

 # Why
 - To minimize coding by reusing the same code with different sets of metadata.